Felt-tip marker mode

 Reinforce the existing black outlines, deepen the marker fills, sharpen the shine gaps, and strengthen the smoke, flames, and shadow already on the page.

-Doodle tip: Stop before adding burgers, words, or a full backyard.
-The round kettle, flames, and smoke tell the barbecue story.
+Doodle tip: Stop before adding a lid, burgers, words, or a full backyard.
+The open bowl, grate, flames, and smoke tell the barbecue story.